Yellow journalism: Hearst in San Francisco, Pulitzer in New York

 Joseph Pulitzer purchased the New York World in 1883 after making the St. Louis Post-Dispatch the dominant daily in that city.
 Pulitzer strove to make the New York World an entertaining read, and filled his paper with pictures, games and contests that drew in new readers.
 Crime stories filled many of the pages, with headlines like "Was He a Suicide?" and "Screaming for Mercy".
 In addition, Pulitzer charged readers only two cents per issue but gave readers eight and sometimes 12 pages of information (the only other two-cent paper in the city never exceeded four pages).

 While there were many sensational stories in the New York World, they were by no means the only pieces, or even the dominant ones.
 Pulitzer believed that newspapers were public institutions with a duty to improve society, and he put the World in the service of social reform.
+Pulitzer explained that: The American people want something terse, forcible, picturesque, striking, something that will arrest their attention, enlist their sympathy, arouse their indignation, stimulate their imagination, convince their reason, [and] awaken their conscience.

 Just two years after Pulitzer took it over, the World became the highest-circulation newspaper in New York, aided in part by its strong ties to the Democratic Party.
 Older publishers, envious of Pulitzer's success, began criticizing the World, harping on its crime stories and stunts while ignoring its more serious reporting—trends which influenced the popular perception of yellow journalism.
 Charles Dana, editor of the New York Sun, attacked The World and said Pulitzer was "deficient in judgment and in staying power."

 Pulitzer's approach made an impression on William Randolph Hearst, a mining heir who acquired the San Francisco Examiner from his father in 1887.
-Hearst read the World while studying at Harvard University and resolved to make the Examiner as bright as Pulitzer's paper.
+Hearst studied the World and resolved to make the San Francisco Examiner as bright as Pulitzer's paper.